Avoiding student debt

 Use your interest-free overdraft carefully

 Most student bank accounts have an interest-free overdraft, which is great as long as you don’t go over your limit.
-If you do, your bank will whack you with a load of extra charges.
+This really can help you manage your student debt.
+If you spend beyond your limit, your bank may spring a load of extra charges on you (and no one wants that).

 Get all the help you’re entitled to

-As well as your basic student loan and grants you may also be entitled to FREE MONEY, so make sure you apply for everything you can.
+As well as your basic student loan and grants, you may also be entitled to extra money (woohoo), so make sure you apply for everything you can.

-Blowing the whole of your loan on jaegerbombs as soon as you get it may be fun, but it’s a sure fire way of leaving you skint, living off value noodles, and staying in every Friday night until the end of term.
+Blowing your whole loan on jagerbombs might seem like a good idea at the time, but it’s a sure fire way of leaving you skint, living off value noodles, and staying in every Friday night until the end of term.

-One way to stagger your spending is to give yourself a monthly or weekly allowance.
-Put the bulk of your loan into a savings account and transfer a bit into your current account at the beginning of every month.
+One way to avoid student debt is to learn how to make a budget.
+Put the bulk of your student loan payment into a savings account and transfer a bit into your current account at the beginning of every month.
+To avoid lots of maths or scary spreadsheets, just put some numbers into the Money Helper Budget Planner, which does the difficult bit for you.

 Don’t think you have the self-control?
 Send your loan to your parents and get them to set up a standing order to transfer over an allowance for you.